Is Castor Oil Good for Nails and Cuticles? What It Does

 - Use one drop of oil per nail, no more.

-- Massage it into the nail plate and around the cuticle until it is absorbed.
+- Massage it into the nail plate and around the cuticle until it's absorbed.

 - Nighttime is the easiest time to do this, since the oil has hours to sit without interference from washing or gloves.